Brian Hoyer: San Francisco 49ers

 On March 9, 2017, Hoyer signed a two-year contract with the San Francisco 49ers.
 Hoyer started the first six games of the season for the 49ers.
-Through the first five games, Hoyer had completed 59 percent of his passes for 4 touchdowns and 4 interceptions as the 49ers lost all 5 games.
+Through the first five games, Hoyer had completed 59 percent of his passes for four touchdowns and four interceptions as the 49ers lost all five games.
 During Hoyer's sixth start in Week 6 against the Washington Redskins, he was benched in favor of rookie C. J. Beathard during the second quarter after completing 4 of 11 passes for 34 yards.
 After the game, Beathard was named the 49ers starter.

 On October 30, 2017, Hoyer was released by the 49ers following the acquisition of Jimmy Garoppolo in a trade with the Patriots.
 It was also reported that Hoyer was originally part of the trade, but the Patriots did not want him included due to compensatory draft pick reasons.

 New England Patriots (second stint)

 2017 season

 On November 1, 2017, Hoyer signed a three-year contract to return to the Patriots to be the backup to Tom Brady, with whom he started his career.
 On November 12, Hoyer was brought in to end the game after the Patriots led the Denver Broncos by more than 20 points.
-He completed 3 of 3 passes for 37 yards as the Patriots won 41–16.
-In the regular season finale on December 31, Hoyer was brought in to end the game after the Patriots led the New York Jets by 20 points.
-He completed 1 of 3 passes for 5 yards as the Patriots won 26–6.
+He completed all three of his pass attempts for 37 yards as the Patriots won 41–16.
+In the regular season finale, Hoyer was brought in to end the game after the Patriots led the New York Jets by 20 points.
+He completed one of three passes for five yards as the Patriots won 26–6.
 On January 13, 2018, he appeared late in the Patriots' 35–14 victory over the Titans to kneel down in the victory formation in the Divisional Round.
 It was his second appearance in a playoff game.

 2018 season

 In the 2018 season, Hoyer played in five games in relief of Brady.
-He was active for the Patriots' Super Bowl LIII win over the Los Angeles Rams, but was the only active Patriot not to play a down.
+He was active for the Patriots' Super Bowl LIII victory over the Los Angeles Rams, but was the only active Patriot not to play a down.
 Due to his experience of playing under the offense system run by Rams head coach Sean McVay, Hoyer played a key role in preparing the Patriots' defense, which held the Rams offense to only one field goal.

 On August 31, 2019, Hoyer was released by the Patriots after losing the backup job to rookie Jarrett Stidham.